 - Operational – to utilise skills and technology to develop an operation that is efficient and effective in satisfying the demand for premium quality crocodilian skins and to implement “best practice” protocols across the farming units.

-- Social – maintain PHL’s position as one of the leading employers within the community, as well a one of the main health care providers to the local communities in areas in which the company operatesto be a leading employer within the areas within which the company operates and to contribute through its social responsibility programs towards uplifting the lives of staff and neighbouring communities.
+- Social – maintain PHL’s position as one of the leading employers within the community, as well a one of the main health care providers to the local communities in areas in which the Company operates and to contribute through its social responsibility programs towards uplifting the lives of staff and neighbouring communities.